uwa-channels/uwa-channels.github.io/content/docs/_index.md

 ---

 The channels stored in this library can be used in two ways: (1) a channel can be applied directly to a user-generated signal, or (2) it can be decompressed for visualizing.
-Ready-to-use code for performing these functions is avaialble under the GitHub tab.
+Ready-to-use code for performing these functions is available under the GitHub tab.

 ## Applying a channel to an arbitrary signal

-* To pass a signal of your choice through a channel, generate the desired signal in passband, respecting the bandwidth and the sampling rate limits of the chosen channel (see “parameters” entry under the [channel](/channels) tab).
+* To pass a signal of your choice through a channel, generate the desired signal in passband, respecting the bandwidth and the sampling rate limits of the chosen channel (see the [channel](/channels) tab).
 * State the sampling frequency of your passband signal.
 * Run `replay` on the signal.
 * Specify the noise power, and add the output of `generate_noise` to the output of `replay` at a desired signal-to-noise ratio.